 Wells Fargo launched an Enterprise Accessibility Program Office.
 The ultimate goals are for all individuals - customers and team members - to be able to access and utilize Wells Fargo properties with ease and for the company to go beyond accessible requirements.

 Wells Fargo hosts an annual Diverse Leaders Program for People with Diverse Abilities, a unique three-day program for team members who identify as individuals with a disability to understand and embrace their strengths, overcome challenges and learn how their differences help them add value as leaders on the company team.

 To learn more about Wells Fargo's commitment to people with disabilities, please visit www.wellsfargo.com/about/diversity/accessibility/

-*This information is from an external source (Wells Fargo).
+(i)Source/Reference: Wells Fargo.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.